Home

 Tell Us

-I want to hear your stories.
+We want to hear your stories.
 Honor your ancestors and their sacrifices.
-Live the better life that they never could have imagined.

 A serene rural scene with a white house featuring blue trim, surrounded by lush green grass and trees.
 A red barn stands nearby.
 A Finnish flag is displayed near a small garden.
 The sky is overcast with hints of sunlight peeking through.